Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 Can I get a catalogue?

-• Sorry we do not offer any printed catalogs.
-We use the website to showcase our products.
-If you spend some time in the shopping cart you'll probably be able to find most any fitting you are looking for.
-Look along the left side of the page and you'll see the different categories.
+• We use our website FlexPVC.com to showcase our products.
+See the home page and the six green buttons across the top of every page.
+If you go to the FlexPVC.com homepage you will see many pictures of fittings and parts.
+Each will lead you to a subpage for those types of parts with links into the shopping cart.
+There are shortcut pages listed at the top of this FAQ for common categories of parts.
+You can also use the navigation links along the left side of the page in the shopping cart as well.
+You will see different categories of fittings.
 Note: it's in alphabetical order, however, capital letters are shown above smaller case letters.
 For example, pressure relief valve are shown below PVC Unions because the CAPS are put ahead of smaller case letters.
 So when looking for something, look for both CAPS and smalls. :-) Also any sch.
 40 sch.
 80 plumbing fitting can be ordered.
 Many other parts are also available.
 Many spa, whirlpool bath, pond, irrigation, and swimming pool fittings are also available.
 If you don't see it in the shopping cart, put it in the comments section of the order form and we'll contact you with the price and shipping time.
-You can also email us.
+You can also email us or call us at 888 782 3539 from 10AM PST to 4PM PST M-F and we'll help you find what you are looking for.

 Do you offer 3 ways, 4 ways and 5 ways any larger than 4"